Published on: 2025-06-04

 Typical Returns: Conservative income approaches can generate 10–20% yearly, while speculative methods may surpass that figure but involve significant risk.

-It is a Data-driven trading using mathematical models, often executed automatically.
+This is data-driven trading using mathematical models, often executed automatically.

 Reality Check: In 2025, many quant-only funds underperformed compared to human macro traders, showing the limits of purely model-based approaches.